Merging

 |

-When a road gets narrower, multiple columns of cars may have to move slowly together to fit into one column.
+When a road narrows, multiple lines of cars may have to slide together to fit into one line.
 This is "merging".